po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/01-Day/01-Day-LessonPlan.md

 * Complete activities `01-Ins_Node-Demo` through `14-Stu_appendFile`

 * Students will be expected to have Node installed, but if they don't, be sure to empower them to know that they can install it using the resources found in `04-Important`.
-Installation steps are available for [Mac](../../../../01-Class-Content/09-NodeJS/04-Important/nodejs-install-mac.md) and [Windows](../../../../01-Class-Content/09-NodeJS/04-Important/nodejs-install-win.md).
+Installation steps are available on the [Node](https://nodejs.org/en/download/) website.

     * A helpful link to direct students to is https://nodejs.org/en/
     * Remind students that they will want the LTS (long term support) version.